 Conduct informational study

-If you paraphrase a famous aphorism, you can say: the one who owns the information, controls the situation at the interview.
+If you paraphrase a famous aphorism, you can say: the one who owns the information controls the situation in the interview.
 Before heading to the office, find out:

 - With whom will you talk: with the head, the head of the personnel department or an ordinary employee;